Masterhigure/gjengset-livestream-project-idea/README.md

 # Simple Bevy example

-Here is a simple example of the Bevy ECS in action (taken from the Getting Started section of the [Bevy Book](https://bevyengine.org/learn/book/getting-started/ecs/)):
+Here is a simple example of the Bevy ECS in action (taken from the Getting Started section of the [Bevy Book](https://bevyengine.org/learn/book/getting-started/ecs/), and using Bevy v0.7.0):

 ```rust
 use bevy::app::ScheduleRunnerPlugin;